KeHang-Zhu/LLM_coder101/README.md

 ## Why do we start writing this blog?

-**Haonan Wang:**

 As a computer science PhD student with 8 years of coding experience, I’m deeply interested in how the way people program has evolved and where it’s going.
-My research currently focuses on using large language models (LLMs) to help people program data analytics tasks with minimal human effort.This interest began when I first used GPT-4.
+My research currently focuses on using large language models (LLMs) to help people program data analytics tasks with minimal human effort.
+This interest began when I first used GPT-4.
 I was really impressed by how well it could write code, making me realize that we might be close to using natural language as a programming interface.

 You might be wondering what I’m talking about.
 Let me give you a bit more background to clear things up.
 Back in the day, coders started with assembly language, a low-level programming language that was very close to machine language.
 This made programming tedious and detailed.
 The development of higher-level languages like C was a game-changer.
 C abstracted many of the intricate hardware details, providing a more readable and maintainable code structure.
 Fast forward to today, and Python has become one of the dominant programming languages.
 Its extensive libraries and frameworks make it incredibly versatile, suitable for web development, data analysis, artificial intelligence, scientific computing, and more.